dxdc/homebridge-blinds/README.md

 ### Remaining Parameters

 If `show_stop_button` is set to `true`, it will expose a HomeKit button for the stop command.
 Some logic has also been added to smoothly abort any currently running functions.

+If `show_toggle_button` is set to `true`, it will expose a HomeKit button that will allow the blinds position to be toggled based on the last command sent.
+For example, if the last command sent to the blinds was `up`, it will send the command `down`.
+Note that on start up, `toggle` will have no effect until at least one command (`up` or `down` is sent).

 `verbose` is optional and adds additional logging capabilities